Your browser version is no longer supported, so you may experience issues while using this site.

 - How Portable Valuables Insurance can come in handy as mobile phone insurance

 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as AAMI.
-Consider the Product Disclosure Statement before making a decision about this insurance.
-This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.
+Any advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
+Please read the relevant Product Disclosure Statement before you make any decision regarding this product.
+The Target Market Determination is also available.